BizKit-Tech/BizKit-Tech.github.io/content/docs/projects/discounts/index.md

 When the Discount Type selected is either On Total or Compounding, the Discount Percentage is editable while the Discount Amount is disabled.
 The inverse is true for when the selected Discount Type is Actual on Total.

+The following discounts are item-level discounts and are found in the Items child table within a transaction:

+- Item Buying Discounts
+- Item Selling Discounts

+The following discounts are transaction-level discounts and are found in the Transaction Discounts child table within a transaction:

+- Supplier Buying Discounts
+- Customer Selling Discounts
+- Principal Buying Discounts

 There are multiple touchpoints on a transaction for discounts:

 1. Item Code in the Items table is changed